Catatonia Treatment in Brookline, MA

 Can catatonia occur in children with autism?

 Yes.
 Catatonia can occur in children with autism spectrum disorder and other neurodevelopmental conditions.
 It is frequently misdiagnosed or attributed to baseline behavioral patterns, making expert evaluation essential for accurate diagnosis.
+More on that population is on the genetic and neurodevelopmental conditions page.

 What areas does Dr. Kuhn serve?